StarPlayrX/bigmac/README.md

 Patched WiFi option for other Broadcom cards.

 ---
-p.s. from a Big Sur recovery disk
+p.s. from a Big Sur recovery disk [ This hack only works with Big Sur Recovery volumes. ]

 You will want to run